Here’s where to find more than you could possibly want to know about me:

-- I play horn (aka “french horn”) as well as Wagnertube and natural horn.
-I can double on trumpet and flügelhorn.
-I even play didgeridoo and shofar!
-(Yes, I know all the t’qiahs and sequences for Rosh HaShanah.)
+- I play horn (aka “french horn”) as well as Wagnertube.
+I can double on trumpet, flügelhorn, and tuba.

 - I’m available for weddings, but memorial services and funerals are even better; I know, that might seem strange, but people have no trouble being joyous at weddings, with or without music, but musicians have a lot to offer in times of loss, and I consider a privilege to serve in this capacity.
 (Have you heard my Kaddish?)

 - Alicia Telford and I own a matched set of historic Alexander Wagnertuben that are available for rental, with or without expert performers.

 - Mira Z. Amiras and I pursued a yearlong collaboration called “kaddish in two-part harmony,” exploring themes of death and dying, mourning, ritual; the dynamics between text, music, composer, musician, listener; how a Kaddish changes during the year and a day of daily repetition dictated by Jewish bereavement tradition and by the rules of our engagement.
 Each day for a year and a day, I played Lev Kogan’s “Kaddish” for solo horn, recording it in one unedited take for a daily podcast.
 Each day Mira and others who choose to join our virtual minyan listen to the recording.
 We both write on a joint blog and in private exchanges, and at the end of the year, the whole enterprise makes a public appearance.
 Read more here, join the minyan here, follow us here…